 Most snakes are ambush predators.
 They may mistake your hand in their enclosure with a food item.
 Needless to say, being bitten by your snake will not encourage either the snake to like you or you to like the snake.

-You can use a hook to pick the snake up or use an object to brush the snake’s nose before you pick it up so that it knows food is not involved in the interaction.
+You can use a snake hook (like this one) to pick the snake up or use an object to brush the snake’s nose before you pick it up so that it knows food is not involved in the interaction.

 Support Your Snake’s Entire Body